Three lucrative business destinations and trade partnerships in Africa 2017

 However, according to the World Bank’s Ease of Doing Business report, many improvements have been observed in African countries since 2014.
 For instance, several African countries have been implementing reforms to make it easier to do business, which means better credit for the businesses and more lucrative deals.
 The report states that Sub-Saharan Africa alone, accounted for about 30% of world’s regulatory reforms that are making it easier to do business, followed by Europe and Central Asia in 2015.1

 In addition, until recently, many African countries exclusively depended on agriculture and tourism.
 Recently however, a growing interest in technology and renewable energy has led to new business opportunities in different countries in the region.
 The expansion through innovation and the lowering of stringent requirements encourage new lucrative business development.

 When expanding into other countries, it’s important to consider markets that show positive economic growth.
 Dealing with foreign buyers could be risky and lead to profit loss or even a non-payment that might cause your company to shut its doors.
-You need to mitigate your risks today.
-Protect your bottom line and get cover against loss of proceeds by foreign debtors with international trade credit insurance from Credit Guarantee.
+You need to mitigate your risks today, protect your bottom line and get cover against loss of proceeds by foreign debtors with international trade credit insurance.

 Here are a few African countries that have recently been identified as possessing the potential for strong trade partnerships.

 Historically, Mauritius has been renowned as a top international tourist destination and a sugar producer.
 Recently however, the country – backed by substantial government initiatives, is concentrating on improving resources for the expansion of information technology and renewable energy, thus making it one of the top African countries for business in 2017.2